mmmaisel/empowerd/README.md

 Currently, it supports monitoring of different power sources and controlling appliances via modbus or Raspi GPIO pins.
-GPIOs can be controlled manually via the Web-GUI.
+GPIOs can be controlled manually via the Grafana Web-GUI.

 The project focuses on code efficiency and robustness.